Anaplasma bovis

-Anaplasma bovis is gram negative, obligate intracellular organism, which can be found in wild and domestic ruminants, and potentially a wide variety of other species.
-It is one of the last species of the Family Anaplasmaceae (formerly Ehrlichiaceae) to be formally described.
-It preferentially infects host monocytes, and is often diagnosed via blood smears, PCR, and ELISA.
+Anaplasma bovis is a gram negative, obligate intracellular bacterium, which can be found in wild and domestic ruminants, and potentially a wide variety of other species.
+It is one of the last species of the family Anaplasmaceae (formerly Ehrlichiaceae) to be formally described.
+It preferentially infects host monocytes, and is often diagnosed via blood smears, polymerase chain reaction (PCR), and enzyme-linked immunosorbent assay (ELISA).
 A. bovis is not currently considered zoonotic, and does not frequently cause serious clinical disease in its host (although clinical disease has been noted in calves).
 This organism is transmitted by tick vectors, so tick bite prevention is the mainstay of A. bovis control, although clinical infections can be treated with tetracyclines.
 This organism has a global distribution, with infections noted in many areas, including Korea, Japan, Europe, Brazil, Africa, and North America.

-History and Taxonomy
+History and taxonomy

-The clinical syndrome which is now linked to members of the genus Anaplasma have been reported since 1780, although at the time, the actual pathogenic agent was not yet known.
-In the early 1900s, many other members of this genus were described and determined to be the causative agent of Anaplasmosis in a wide variety of domestic and wildlife species.
+The clinical syndrome which is now linked to members of the genus Anaplasma has been reported since 1780, although at the time, the actual pathogenic agent was not yet known.
+In the early 1900s, many other members of this genus were described and determined to be the causative agent of anaplasmosis in a wide variety of domestic and wildlife species.
 Anaplasma bovis itself, was first identified in 1936, in cattle hosts.

 With the development of more sensitive molecular methods, there has been a drastic reorganization in the taxonomic classifications of Rickettsial organisms within the past 20 years.
 Generally, these organisms are grouped according to morphology, ecology, epidemiology, and clinical characteristics.
-Under the previous taxonomic organization, the order contained 2 families; Family Rickettsialaceae, and Family Ehrlicheae.
+Under the previous taxonomic organization, the order contained two families: Rickettsialaceae and Ehrlicheae.
 In the dramatic reorganization that occurred in 2001, the family Ehrlichiaceae was replaced by family Anaplasmaceae, and via molecular phylogenetic analyses, the genera within these classes were redistributed based on genetic similarities.
-The current taxonomic organization includes the Genera Anaplasama, Ehrlichia, Wolbachia, and Neorickettsia within the Family Anaplasmaceae, and the Genera Rickettsia and Orientia within the Family Rickettsiaceae.
+The current taxonomic organization includes the genera Anaplasma, Ehrlichia, Wolbachia, and Neorickettsia within the family Anaplasmaceae, and the genera Rickettsia and Orientia within the family Rickettsiaceae.